pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 ## 3.1 Installing system libraries

+A note before the installation process: If you only have 8 GB of RAM, you need to temporary increase the size of your `/tmp` folder.
+Otherwise it will be full due to all the package downloads and installations and you will get weird error message.
+Do so by calling `sudo mount -o remount,size=20G,noatime /tmp`.
+This increases the size for your current session to 20 GB.
+Usually the size is about half or your RAM size.

 For the following install calls, you can either use `trizen` or (if you added the `zsh` wrapper functions above) `pac`.
 While calling `trizen <package>` will first do a search in AUR and then install the package, the complementary function for this would be `pac search <package>`.
 Calling `pac install` will directly install the given package.

-**Never install python libraries via `pip`!
+**My advice: Never install python libraries via `pip`!
 All AUR packages try to install required python packages from AUR and if these have been installed via `pip` you will face conflicts.**

 Always install them via your package manager, e.g. for `numpy`: `pac install python-numpy`.
 Python Modules for QGIS: QGIS needs some external python libraries to not throw errors on startup: